lucab/artoolkit/artoolkit/README.txt

 --------------------

 Prerequisites:
- *  Microsoft Visual Studio .NET 2003 or Visual Studio 6.
+ *  Microsoft Visual Studio .NET 2003 or Visual Studio 6, or a free development environment such as Cygwin.
  *  DSVideoLib-0.0.8b-win32.
 Download from http://sf.net/projects/artoolkit.
  *  GLUT.
 Download from http://www.opengl.org/resources/libraries/glut.html.
  *  (Optional, for VRML renderer only) OpenVRML-0.14.3-win32.
 Download from http://sf.net/projects/artoolkit.